Andreas-Schoenefeldt/HereApiConnector/README.md

 ## Options

-This was developed againt version 6.2 of the here api, all options are [documented here](https://developer.here.com/documentation/geocoder-autocomplete/dev_guide/topics/resource-suggest.html)
+This was developed against version 6.2 of the here api, all options are [documented here](https://developer.here.com/documentation/geocoder-autocomplete/dev_guide/topics/resource-suggest.html)